Climate change and sustainability

 Planetary Health in the RCGP curriculum

-In 2022, the RCGP developed a new professional topic guide for the RCGP curriculum on Population and planetary health.
+In 2022, the RCGP developed a new professional topic guide for the RCGP curriculum on Population and Planetary Health.
+The guide contains advice for learning, assessment and continuing professional development.

 The Greener Practice Network